xialiu1988/Data-Structures-and-Algorithms/Data-Structure/Graph/README.md

 Graph class: include a list of Vertices (type is Vertex)

-AddNode(int val): check the list of Vertices  first see if the node alreadt exsits, if not create new Vertex and add it  to the vertices;
+AddNode(string val): check the list of Vertices  first see if the node alreadt exsits, if not create new Vertex and add it  to the vertices;

 AddEdge(Vertex v1,Vertex v2, int weight): check if the V1 has firstEdge, if not create new Node with v2 and weight;
 if the v1's fisrtEdge's data equals to v2's data, it means the edge between these two Vertex already exsits, otherwise add node (v2) to the last postion of the list